Line graph shows spread between 10-year and 1-year U.S. Treasury yields.

 - From 1990 – 1995 (near 0 bp to above 300 bp, declining to about 50 bp)

 - 1995 – 2000 (about 50 bp, rising above 100 bp, then falling to 0 bp before recovering to 50 bp by the end of the decade).

 - 2000 – 2005 (50 bp falling to -50 bp, then rising to a high above 200 bp, then falling to 0 bp, and rising to about 100 bp by the end of the period)

 - 2005 – 2010 (100 bp rising to about 175 bp, then falling to a low near 0 bp before recovering in the recession at 300 bp)

-- A steepening yield curve has historically pointed to an uptick in economic growth.
+- A flattening yield curve has historically pointed to a slowdown in economic growth.